font-story/font-story-app/README.md

 ## 📄 License

 This project is licensed under the [`Apache License 2.0`](./LICENSE).
-You may freely use, modify, and distribute the styles and fonts, but the use of the name or logo “FontStory” is strictly prohibited in any form.
+You may freely use, modify, and distribute the styles and fonts, but the use of the name or logo “Font Story” is strictly prohibited in any form.
 See the [`LICENSE`](./LICENSE) file for full details.